StealthChesnut/HA-FoxESS-Modbus/README.md

 ---

-⚠️**Requires additional hardware** (RS485 to USB or a WIFI/LAN RS485 converter) and basic electronics competencies required to connect the two additional wires for the RS485 interface to the inverters com connector.⚠️
+⚠️**Requires additional hardware** (RS485 to USB or a WIFI/LAN RS485 converter) & basic electronics competencies required to connect the two additional wires for the RS485 interface to the inverters com connector.⚠️

 ---